PeterCamilleri/CX16/vm/README.md

 * Byte Code Interpreter (a general name).
 * P-Code Interpreter for UCSD Pascal.
 * TIL - Threaded Interpretive Language, the most prominent being FORTH.
-* YARV - Yet Another Ruby Virtual machine.
+* YARV - Yet Another Ruby Virtual machine, introduced in Ruby 1.9.0
 * JVM - Java Virtual Machine.
+Famous for running on many hosts.
+* EVM - Erlang Virtual Machine.
+Noteworthy in support of functional programming.
-* LLVM - formally known as the Low Level Virtual Machine.
+* LLVM - formally known as the Low Level Virtual Machine, which is not really a virtual machine as it is more a mid level abstract compiler construct.
-* Sweet-16 - A virtual coprocessor for the Apple \]\[.
+* MetaProcessor the desrciption of the Sweet-16 virtual coprocessor for the Apple \]\[.

+This is just a sample.
 There too many to list here, this is a powerful and popular programming tool.